3 Soil Amendments To Try This Fall

 Leaves are cost-effective (ok, FREE) and provide tons of benefits for the garden.
-Use dried leaves as an organic mulch to top off your soil, or get shredding with a leaf shredder.
+When we bag up our leaves and truck them off to a landfill, we are essentially getting rid of precious nutrients and organic matter.
+Instead, add leaves to your compost bin as a carbon-rich "brown" or get shredding with a leaf shredder.
 Shredded leaves adds nitrogen to the soil, helps feed worms and other beneficial decomposers, and adds organic bulk to sandy, nutrient-poor soils.
-Leaves from fruit trees, beech, maple, and birch are great.
+Leaves from fruit trees, beech, maple, and birch trees are great leaves to use.
 Growing an acid-loving plant like blueberries or azaleas?
 Try mulching with pine needles, oak leaves, or other high-nitrogen tree.

 Whether you are using your own homemade compost, or are purchasing compost in bags or by the truckload, your garden will thank you for the boost that compost brings.
 Whether your soil is currently hard and compacted, sandy, stony, heavy, or wet, adding compost will improve its texture, water-holding capacity, and fertility.
 Your soil will gradually become fluffy and brown—the ideal home for healthy plants.